kidlat2024/kidlat/README.md

 ## Installation

-1. Download the theme at the root of your site:
+1. Copy the `kidlat` folder inside the `themes` folder of your site.

 ```
-git submodule add https://github.com/kidlat2024/kidlat.git themes/kidlat
+themes/
+└── kidlat
 ```

-2. Add the theme to the [site configuration](https://gohugo.io/getting-started/configuration/) file.
-If the file is called `config.yaml`:
+2. Add the theme to the [site configuration](https://gohugo.io/getting-started/configuration/) file (`config.yaml`).

 ```
-echo 'theme: kidlat' >> config.yaml
+theme: kidlat
 ```

 ## Configuration